Assignment 3:

 Portable Studio Portrait

-This is my wide angle shot, I made it look like she was reading the paper, and I had all her other equipment spread around her to add to the set up.
+The first photo is my wide angle shot.
+I made it look like she was reading the paper, and I had all her other equipment spread around her to add to the set up.

-Cristin Coppess sits inside of Moore hall in the hallway of the 4th floor by a studio set up.
+Cristin Coppess sits inside of Moore hall in the hallway of the 4th floor by a studio set up surrounded by newspapers, journals and her camera.

 SETTINGS: 1/125, f4, ISO 400